AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/manage-projects.md

 ![Workflow to create a new project](/help/assets/collaborate/manage-view-projects/create-project.gif)

-You can now view your new project and information about it.
+You can now view your new project and its details.
 Next, you can start running overlap calculations between your and your collaborator's audiences.

 ## View individual projects

-Drill into individual projects to run overlap reports, discover audiences, share these audiences with your collaborator, and view measurement information.
+Drill into individual projects to run overlap reports, discover and share audiences with your collaborator, and view measurement information.

 To view extensive information about these areas that form an individual project, select **[!UICONTROL View]**.
 The project surface consists of three sections, each offering you a myriad of options and controls.
 These are detailed in the following documentation pages: